 Avoiding tasks and/or procrastinating

 There are more choices, but these are the ones my daughter chose and knowing her well, I know that they are all accurate.
-Additionally, in Notes for this section she added that she has anxious about barking dogs, laughing people, tests, and rainy weather.
+Additionally, in Notes for this section she added that she is anxious about barking dogs, laughing people, tests, and rainy weather.

 For the next step: Thinking Right, Miriam chose two points for “Dealing with Uncertainty”: